logon02/logon02.github.io/SCP.md

 ## Project description

-This is an implementation of a 32-bit MIPS (Microprocessor without Interlocked Pipeline Stages) single cycle processor that completes specific instructions such as lw, sw, add, nor, noop, beq, etc.
+This is an implementation of a 32-bit MIPS (Microprocessor without Interlocked Pipeline Stages) single-cycle processor that completes specific instructions such as lw, sw, add, nor, noop, beq, etc.

 ## How to compile and run the program